ecamp/ecamp-site/src/content/pages/contribution.en.md

 - Improved saving features - where possible, data are auto-saved on the fly.
 - Usability on mobile phones - the design is mobile-first.
 - Login via MiData account of the Swiss Guide and Scouts Movement is possible
-- Switching the user interface language, powered by [Lokalise](https://lokalise.com)
+- Switching the user interface language
-- Formatting texts (bold, italic, etc.)
+- Formatting texts (bold, italic, bullet lists etc.)

 eCamp v3 is made up of a backend based on the PHP framework API Platform (Symfony), which offers an API, as well as a Vue.js frontend and some other smaller services.